ripsawuk/Elite-Music/README.md

 Head over to the download page and download the .zip source code.
 Next, using a tool such as [7-Zip](https://www.7-zip.org/), extract the files from the .zip folder.
 You can now move on to the following steps.

 #### Download using Git
 An alternative way to download the repository is through the usage of [Git](https://git-scm.com/).
 If you do not have Git installed, please use the basic download method.
-Git users can run the command `git clone https://github.com/ThatGuyJacobee/Elite-Bot-Music/tree/main` to automatically clone the repository to a new folder.
+Git users can run the command `gh repo clone ripsawuk/Elite-Music` to automatically clone the repository to a new folder.

 #### Continuing the Setup
 Now that you have downloaded the repository, you can continue with the following steps.